elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

 ## PulseAudio Issues

-After I finished the update, I realized that my sound wasn&#8217;t working.
+After I finished the update, I realized that my sound wasn't working.
 I started **alsamixer** to check the configuration and all the channels that I enabled during the 13.04 <a href="http://virtuallyhyper.com/2013/03/update-chrubuntu-12-04-to-13-04-on-the-samsung-chromebook/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/03/update-chrubuntu-12-04-to-13-04-on-the-samsung-chromebook/']);">install</a> were still enabled.
 It was actually a little weird, I would run the following:

     $ aplay /usr/share/sounds/alsa/Front_Center.wav